ClassOutside/PBR-Importer/README.md

 10. Select the option 'Import PBRs'

 After a moment the textures should be loaded and connected to the principled BSDF shader.

+# Related Video
+The following video was made to express the intended use and benefit of this add-on: https://youtu.be/veDQvkhjJ4U